The paste wax project: Beaut Beads

 Glowing in the afternoon sun, this carnauba wax really "shone" on the vibrant coloured Sandman.

-The all-round aspect of waxes are great, due to how they are more forgiving at sealing all types of paints, both old and new.
+Waxes are great all-rounders, as they are more forgiving at sealing all types of paints, both old and new.
 It’s something synthetic sealants can struggle with, as they prefer a better condition or newer base to get the super smooth surface needed to create a lotus leaf beading effect.
 A paste wax on the other hand can cover and better create this perfect surface, thanks to its more robust composition.

 Awesome beading from something that we are not marketing as a "ceramic"...

-We did not give this wax the name Beaut Beads for no reason.
+We didn't give this wax the name Beaut Beads for no reason.
 The water beading (AKA Bead Porn) and repellency/activity from this wax blend is pretty damn awesome.
-In fact it’s one of the single, if not the most hydrophobic product in our range that also sheets water as well as it beads too!
+In fact it’s one of the single (if not the most) hydrophobic product in our range, and also sheets water as well as it beads too!
 Like our other super hydrophobic products, although this wax may share the attributes of what many might now see as something ceramic, we are not marketing this as a "ceramic" wax.
-We feel the "ceramic" name has been well hijacked by marketing teams from many huge international brands, as well as online brands you see on social media adverts and a few boutique brands also following suit.
-All use this name on a large range of products that do not fit the definition of "ceramic" from the scientists and chemists we have met over the last few years who are working in this fascinating and fast evolving field.
-Any true ceramic product uses a different, complex, more expensive type of chemistry that generally involves the chemical family of polysilizanes, which cannot be blended easily unless they have a heavy petroleum solvent base.
+We feel the "ceramic" name has been well hijacked by marketing teams from many huge international brands, as well as online brands you see on social media adverts and a few boutique brands are also following suit.
+These brands all use the name ceramic on a large range of products that do not fit the definition of "ceramic".
+The scientists and chemists working in this fascinating and fast evolving field will tell you that any true ceramic product uses a different, complex, more expensive type of chemistry that generally involves the chemical family of polysilizanes, which cannot be blended easily unless they have a heavy petroleum solvent base.
 These are the type of products touted and used by many professional detailers, which have a slightly more time intensive procedure to apply and are far from forgiving if the application process is even slightly incorrect.

 Waxes are more organic in their nature, so tend to break down faster than synthetic products, so we included some of the latest technologically advanced ingredients to pass over our chemists desk to help extend the waxes protection, which includes a healthy dose of the latest UV absorbers too.

-We test durability in a few different ways, including on our numerous test panels that sit out in the sun and elements each day, washed weekly, or with the more popular real-world tests on our own or the team here's daily driven cars.
-We also have a few pro detailers and enthusiasts nationwide use it and then give us their feedback on it too.
+We test durability in a few different ways, including on our numerous test panels that sit out in the sun and elements each day, washed weekly, or with the more popular real-world tests on our own or the team's daily driven cars.
+We also had a few pro detailers and enthusiasts nationwide use it and then give us their feedback on it too.
 Still, everyone has different ways they use and care for their cars, so it's really like asking how long is a piece of string when giving this information!
-We do our best to be truthful and from all this when it is washed/maintained with our pH neutral washes/ Snow Job foam we have found this wax lasts between 2 to 5 months by itself and 4 to 6+ months when Bead Machine is applied on top (more on this below).
+We do our best to be truthful and from all this, and when it is washed/maintained with our pH neutral washes/Snow Job foam, we've found this wax lasts between 2 to 5 months by itself and 4 to 6+ months when Bead Machine is applied on top (more on this below).
 This time frame becomes a lot longer when maintained with Wet Dreams or Happy Ending every two months after a wash, as we would on a daily driver.

-Our chemist didn’t see the need for either of these in the formula, so they are not in there.
-It uses the finest natural raw materials in its blend which are both safe for you and environmentally friendly.
+Our chemist didn’t feel any need, let alone wished to be handling it in our factory, so it's not in there.
+Beaut Beads uses the finest natural raw materials in its blend, which are both environmentally friendly and safe for you to use.
 This also leads into the next paragraph…

-Interestingly this a pretty important one for many people, as when applying you don't want something that over-powers you, or becomes unbearable as you're half way through the wax job.
-From the blend of multiple organic waxes, oils and natural solvents to make this wax work, it actually smells pretty close to how it comes out of the heated vat, with just a subtle touch of fragrance.
-Reminds me personally of the trip to the drive in movies or a cinema as a kid.
+Interestingly this is a pretty important one for many people, as when applying you don't want something that overpowers you, or becomes unbearable as you're halfway through the wax job.
+From the blend of multiple organic waxes, oils and natural solvents to make this wax work, it actually smells pretty close to how it comes out of the heated vat, with just a subtle touch of fragrance that personally reminds me of the trip to the drive-in movies or cinema as a kid.